PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 write before in MATLAB simply goes away now, as the code has been written for you in Python's NumPy/SciPy/pandas ecosystem.

-Development of Pandas began in 2008 at AQR Capital Management, and the library was open-sourced in 2009.
+Development of pandas began in 2008 at AQR Capital Management, and the library was open-sourced in 2009.
 Pandas does many of the things that you've grown accustomed to in MATLAB.
 It is difficult to reduce the list of pandas' capabilities to a set that might be most important to you, but here's an